cloudentity/pyron/docs/plugins/transform-request.md

 }
 ```

+<a id="path-params"></a>
 #### Path parameters

-If `rewritePath` attribute of routing rule contains path parameters then it can be transformed.
+If `rewritePath` attribute of routing rule contains path parameter then it can be transformed.

 Let's suppose we want to use header value as a path parameter.
 Following configuration takes `X-USER-ID` header and uses it as `userId` path parameter.